jiacai2050/shellgpt/README.md

 ![TUI screenshot](https://github.com/jiacai2050/shellgpt/raw/main/assets/shellgpt-tui.jpg)

-## Role
+## System contents

-There are some built-in [system role contents](https://platform.openai.com/docs/guides/text-generation/chat-completions-api) in shellgpt:
+There are some built-in [system contents](https://platform.openai.com/docs/guides/text-generation/chat-completions-api) in shellgpt:
 - `default`, used for ask general questions
 - `typo`, used for correct article typos.
 - `slug`, used for generate URL slug.